bnmou/bnmou/README.md

-Here's your updated GitHub README with links included:
+Here's the updated README with the corrected SC-900 certification link:

 ---